 - Experience in non-traditional and open community center work settings.

 - Experience with Salesforce database management, data analysis and reporting.

 Salary and Benefits: This is a full time , exempt position, the base compensation rate for this position is $56,160/yr.
 Full Benefits (vision, dental, health) accrual of 10 days of vacation/sick per year, and an addition of 2 weeks paid time off during December closure (after a year of employment).

 Street Level Health Project (SLHP) is an equal opportunity and affirmative action employer, and does not discriminate on the basis of race, color, religion, sex, sexual orientation, ancestry, national origin, marital status, age, disability, gender, identity, HIV status and any other characteristic protected by local, state, or federal law, in any of its relationships with employees or employment applicants.

-How to Apply: Please submit a cover letter detailing related experience and a resume to email@example.com.
+How to Apply: Please submit a cover letter detailing related experience and resume to jobs@streetlevelhealthproject[dot]org.
 Note job title in the email subject.
+Applications without cover letters will not be considered.
 This position will remain open until filled.